For many people with ADHD, medication is part of the strategy to minimize symptoms.

 Think through your days.
 Where does your ADHD snarl your life the most?
 How do you want your life to be instead?
 Get specific.
 You need details.

 Those details about how you want your days to unfold are your medication targets.
 If you’re reaching those targets you can tell if your medication is working or not.
-If you need a different medication, a different dose, or to take it at a different time.
+Or if you need a different medication, a different dose, or to take it at a different time.

 10 Targets to Know if Your ADHD Medication is Working

-I brainstormed some medication targets to get you started:
+I brainstormed some popular ADHD medication targets to get you started.
+Decide if you want your medication to help you:

 - Calmly leave the house on time in the morning